 Head and shoulder is based on Dow Theory’s Peak and trough analysis.
 Upward peaks and upward troughs in succession hints an upward trend.
 Similarly downward peaks and downward troughs in succession hints an downward trend.

 Double Top and Double Bottom

 Double Top and Double bottom is again a renowned chart pattern.
-These are reversal patterns which illustrates the continuation of existing trends.
+These are reversal patterns which illustrate the continuation of existing trends.
 Here, the stock tries to move higher but fails and the trend is reversed.

 Double Top resembles English letter ‘M’.
 Generally you can find this pattern when stock is trading at its peak.
 Due to a strong resistance it cannot withhold and the stock falls.
 Double Top is reversal of an Uptrend.
 During the initial stage of the pattern stock reaches new highs during its uptrend and falls to a level of support.
 At next stage we can see the stock rises to its high and falls again due to resistance to the support level or the Neckline.
 Pattern is complete when a stock falls below the level of support.
 Stock thus enters a downtrend.
 When the stock breaks the neckline, it is surely to go down upto the point from where the stock has started to rise.
 Volume is the main constraint to watch along with this pattern.